-The Implementing Agencies shall submit their list of PPP Projects or any update thereto to the PPP Center, referred to in Section 22 of this Act, for information.
-Each proposed PPP Project shall be subject to the approval of the appropriate Approving Body.
+The Implementing Agencies shall submit their list of PPP Projects or any update thereto to the PPP Center, referred to in Section 22 of this Act, for

-The PPP Center shall ensure that the Congress of the Philippines and the public shall be provided with adequate and timely information on PPP Projects.

-- Sec.
-7. Approval of PPP Projects. (a) The approval of PPP Projects under this Act shall be in accordance with the following: - (1) National PPP Projects.
-National PPP Projects shall be approved as follows: - (i) Projects costing five billion pesos (P5,000,000,000.00) and below, shall be submitted to the Investment Coordination Committee of the National Economic and Development Authority (ICC-NEDA) for approval; - (ii) Projects costing above five billion pesos (P5,000,000,000.00) shall be submitted to the NEDA Board for approval, upon favorable recommendation by the ICC-NEDA. - The ICC-NEDA may, from time to time, update the aforementioned amounts when the need arises. - (2) Local PPP Projects.
-Local PPP Projects shall be approved by the local Sanggunians, regardless of the Project Cost: Provided, That Local PPP Projects involving Government Undertakings using national government funds shall require the approval of the ICC-NEDA.
-National Government Undertakings shall include, among others, the following items to be provided by the national government to a Local PPP Project: (i) Guarantees on Demand, (ii) Guarantees on Private Sector Return, (iii) Guarantees on Loan Repayment; (iv) Viability Gap Funding and other forms of Subsidy; (v) payment of Contingent Liability, including Termination Payments.

-Provided, further, That permits, clearances, licenses or endorsements from national government agencies required for Local PPP Projects under laws, rules, and regulations, shall not be considered as Government Undertakings by the national government for Local PPP Projects.
+1 information.
+Each proposed PPP Project shall be subject to the approval of the 2 appropriate Approving Body.
+3 The PPP Center shall ensure that the Congress of the Philippines and the public 4 shall be provided with adequate and timely information on PPP Projects.
+5 Sec.
+7. Approval of PPP Projects. (a) The approval of PPP Projects under this Act 6 shall be in accordance with the following: 7 (1) National PPP Projects.
+National PPP Projects shall be approved as follows: 8 (i) Projects costing Five billion pesos (P5,000,000,000.00) and below, shall 9 be submitted to the Investment Coordination Committee of the National 10 Economic and Development Authority (ICC-NEDA) for approval; 11 (ii) Projects costing above Five billion pesos (P5,000,000,000.00) shall be 12 submitted to the NEDABoard for approval, upon favorable 13 recommendation by the ICC-NEDA.
+14 The ICC-NEDA may, from time to time, update the aforementioned amounts 15 when the need arises.
+16 (2) Local PPP Projects.
+Local PPP Projects shall be approved by the local 17 Sanggunians, regardless of the project cost, Provided , that Local PPP Projects involving 18 Government Undertakings using national government funds shall require the 19 approval of the ICC-NEDA.
+20 National Government Undertakings shall include, among others, the following 21 items to be provided by the national government to a Local PPP Project: 22 (i) Guarantees on Demand; 23 (ii) Guarantees on Private Sector Return; 24 (iii) Guarantees on Loan Repayment; 25 (iv) Viability Gap Funding and other forms of Subsidy; 26 (v) payment of Contingent Liability, including Termination Payments.
+27 Provided, Further, That, permits, clearances, licenses, or endorsements from 28 national government agencies required for Local PPP Projects under laws, rules, and 29 regulations, shall not be considered as Government Undertakings by the national government for Local PPP Projects.

-- (b) The Approving Body shall assess all PPP Projects based on its overall feasibility analysis and accord paramount importance on the affordability of user fees and efficiency in public service.
-To ensure that all risks associated with PPP Projects are managed and mitigated accordingly, all PPP contracts to be entered into by the Implementing Agency shall adhere to the principles stipulated under the Generic Preferred Risk Allocation Matrix (GPRAM) issued by the ICC-NEDA. - (c) The appropriate Approving Body shall notify and advise, in writing, the Implementing Agency of its receipt and assessment of the completeness, in form and in substance, of the PPP Project proposal.
+(b) The Approving Body shall assess all PPP Projects based on its overall feasibility analysis and accord paramount importance to the affordability of user fees and efficiency in public service.
+To ensure that all risks associated with PPP Projects are managed and mitigated accordingly, all PPP contracts to be entered into by the Implementing Agency shall adhere to the principles stipulated under the Generic Preferred Risk Allocation Matrix (GPRAM) issued by the ICC-NEDA.

+(c) The appropriate Approving Body shall notify and advise, in writing, the Implementing Agency of its receipt and assessment of the completeness, in form and in substance, of the PPP Project proposal.
 Upon complete submission of the requirements by the Implementing Agency, the appropriate Approving Body shall render its decision on the project within forty (40) working days therefrom.
 The Implementing Agency shall be duly notified in writing of the decision of the Approving Body on or before the end of the 40-day period.
-The failure of the appropriate Approving Body to render its decision on the project within the specified period shall be deemed an approval thereof and the concerned Implementing Agency may proceed with the procurement of the PPP Project, without prejudice to any liability that the erring or negligent officials or employees may incur under existing laws.
+The failure of the appropriate Approving Body to render its decision on the project within the specified period shall be deemed approval thereof and the concerned Implementing Agency may proceed with the procurement of the PPP Project, without prejudice to any liability that the erring or negligent officials or employees may incur under existing laws.